 where the angels gone insane are sent

-with neither memory of the past
+and there with neither memory of the past

 nor with knowledge of the future